NAHRO Merit College Scholarship/NAHRO-LDG Scholars Program - Deadline - Contact your regional representative

-Freedom & Civil Rights Scholarship ($5000) - Students must submit a personal essay (350-500 words) demonstrating your efforts and achievements in furthering the values of the civil rights movement.
+Freedom & Civil Rights Scholarship ($5,000) - Students must submit a personal essay (350-500 words) demonstrating their efforts and achievements in furthering the values of the civil rights movement.
 Explain why the cause is still relevant in communities today and how they relate to your educational goals.
 Include any relevant volunteer experiences and community involvement activities relating to advancing the cause of civil rights.

 The scholarships will be awarded by the Public Housing Authorities Directors Association (PHADA) which is an organization of 1900 housing authorities across the United States.
 PHADA also serves as an advocate before the U.S. Department of Housing and Urban Development (HUD) on a variety of regulations governing public housing nationwide.

 To apply for the scholarships, students must be high school seniors and living in Public Housing or a Section 8 assisted home and have at least a "B" average.
 All scholarships require an essay (350-500 words) addressing the topic: "How my public housing and high school experiences have influenced my life?"